 Please let me know if you'd like to see a long list of less recognizable clients.
 Because those folks are really important to me too.

-Also Good Magazine, Harvard Magazine, Austin Monthly Magazine, Lawn & Landscape Magazine, Style Me Pretty, Grace Ormonde Wedding Style, Lacrosse Magazine, SpaceNews, and the Nikon International Calendar.
+Also Good Magazine, Harvard Magazine, The Harvard Gazette, Austin Monthly Magazine, Lawn & Landscape Magazine, Style Me Pretty, Grace Ormonde Wedding Style, Lacrosse Magazine, SpaceNews, Richmond Magazine, and the Nikon International Calendar.
 I've even been interviewed on the TODAY show and for USA Today.

 I'm also currently in the running to work for several made-up publications including Better with Bacon Magazine, Eating with Ewoks, Zombie Apocalypse Digest, and the Photographers-With-Super-Long-Bios Gazette.